-1. Outside Review Recommendation: The salaries of GAs should be raised as soon as possible to the level of regional peer institutions.
-For example, at the University of Missouri, the current salary is \$18,025, at the University of Oklahoma it's \$17,595, and so on, while ours is an uncompetitive \$12,400, some 2/3's of a regionally competitive rate.

-- O Department Response/Strategy (2011): No faculty member in History would disagree with this recommendation.
+- 1. Outside Review Recommendation: The salaries of GAs should be raised as soon as possible to the level of regional peer institutions.
+For example, at the University of Missouri, the current salary is \$18,025, at the University of Oklahoma it's \$17,595, and so on, while ours is an uncompetitive \$12,700, some 2/3's of a regionally competitive rate. - O Department Response/Strategy (2011): No faculty member in History would disagree with this recommendation.
 Of course, such a change would have to come from the Graduate School and be across the board in all disciplines.
-History is happy to work in any way necessary to implement a raise for all G.A.s in the Humanities. - o Changes since 2011: - The stipend has increased from to \$10,500 to \$12,400 since 2011.
+History is happy to work in any way necessary to implement a raise for all G.A.s in the Humanities. - o Changes since 2011: - The stipend has increased from to \$10,500 to \$12,700 since 2011.
 This remains below our benchmark and aspirational institutions (see above).
 The Department is participating with the Graduate School to advocate for more funding from Central Administration. - The Department has taken the following steps to increase financial support for doctoral students: - Starting in 2016, the department began employing students as hourly research assistants over the winter break.
 This allows them to make additional money (up to \$1,300) and supports the research of faculty in the department - Starting in Summer 2017, the department began employing students as hourly research assistants over the summer break.
 This allows them to make additional money (up to \$1,800) and supports the research of faculty in the department - During the University's strong enrollment growth from 2010-2015, the Department moved students out of GA lines after year three and into non-tenure track lecturer or instructor positions.
 These positions offered a higher salary (\$16,000) but with no tuition benefits.
 Subtracting tuition from the higher salary roughly equated the funding of these positions, but over the last several years the benefits of the lecturer position have degraded university-wide, leaving these students with far less value.
 Therefore, the department will retain students on GA lines until at least the end of year four and year five if open lines exist, thereby better increasing the value of the total funding package. - 2.
 Outside Review Recommendation: Because preparation to teach is a key component of the PhD program, all students should receive GA funding.
 The only exceptions should be students who are already ensconced in professions (such as the military or archive management) and who are pursuing the PhD in order to advance in those professions. - Department Response/Strategy (2011): History agrees with recommendation #13 of the ADHE evaluators, especially as funded students tend to be the ones who see the Ph.D. through to completion.
-The Chair and Associate Chair will work closely with the Deans of the Graduate School and Fulbright College to fund all doctoral students in History save those who have other sources of income (government or military). - Changes since 2011: - The Department continues to place value on full-time funded students and now only admits as many Ph.D. students as it is able to fund.
+The Chair and Associate Chair will work closely with the Deans of the Graduate School and Fulbright College to fund all doctoral students in History save those who have other sources of income (government or military).